-Dr. Casanova earned her masters and doctorate in Anatomy Science & Neurobiology from the University of Louisville’s Medical School.
-She is currently a Postdoctoral Fellow in the Department of Biomedical Sciences at the University of South Carolina’s Medical School at Greenville.
-She is also working in close conjunction with the Greenville Health System’s (GHS) Departments of Psychology and Developmental-Behavioral Pediatrics in the Department of Pediatrics.
-She has research background in developmental biology, genetics, and a smattering of neuropathology, and bioinformatics, with foci on autism and connective tissue disorders such as Ehlers-Danlos Syndrome (EDS)/Hypermobility Spectrum Disorders (HSD).
+Dr. Casanova earned her doctorate in Anatomy Science & Neurobiology from the University of Louisville’s Medical School.
+She is currently a Postdoctoral Fellow with the University of South Carolina’s School of Medicine at Greenville, working in close conjunction with the Greenville Health System’s (GHS) Departments of Psychology and Developmental-Behavioral Pediatrics in the Department of Pediatrics.
+She has research background in neurobiology, developmental biology, and some genetics, dermatopathology, and neuropathology, with particular foci on neurodevelopmental conditions such as autism and connective tissue disorders like Ehlers-Danlos Syndrome (EDS)/Hypermobility Spectrum Disorders (HSD).
 Her current research foci/topics of interest include: 1) functional classification of high-risk autism genes; 2) the characterization of genomic features common to autism risk genes and those genes’ roles in the evolution of animal morphology; and 3) etiological overlap between autism and EDS/HSD.
 In addition to her research interests in EDS/HSD, she is also a zebra herself 🦓 and is passionate about patient advocacy.